Elaphe: Predation

-Adult Elaphe spp. primarily prey on rodents (i.e., mice and chipmunks), bird eggs, and young birds.
+Adult Elaphe spp. primarily prey on rodents (i.e., mice, chipmunks, and juvenile rats), bird eggs, and young birds.
 Juveniles feed on small lizards, young mice, and occasionally small frogs (i.e., tree frogs).
 Elaphe spp. hunt by waiting motionless in a fixed position until the prey comes near enough to attack.
 Then, they strike the prey and bite it.
 They use their Jacobson's organ to track and find their prey.
 Being constrictors, Elaphe spp. kill the prey by creating enormous pressure on the prey's chest.
 As they continue to coil more tightly, the pressure on the chest prevents the blood from circulating into the heart, which eventually leads to heart failure.
 They usually bite the prey first to maintain their grip on the prey before they start this deadly mechanism.
 In addition, they do not chew their food, but swallow it whole.